ARMmbed/mbed-os-5-docs/docs/api/platform/MpuManagement.md

 #### RAM execute lock

-After-boot execution from RAM is not allowed.
+After boot, execution from RAM is not allowed.
 Libraries requiring the ability to execute from RAM can enable this by acquiring the RAM execution lock.
-The RAM execution lock has a count associated with it, and you can lock t multiple times.
+The RAM execution lock has a count associated with it, and you can lock it multiple times.
 Execution from RAM is disabled only when all components have unlocked it.

 #### ROM write lock

-After-boot writing to ROM is not allowed.
+After boot, writing to ROM is not allowed.
 Libraries requiring the ability to writing to ROM can enable this by acquiring the ROM write lock.
 The ROM write lock has a count associated with it, and you can lock it multiple times.
 Writing to ROM disablesd only when all components have unlocked it.

 <span class="notes">**Note:** When the ROM write lock is held, many devices will still fault if code writes to ROM.</span>